homosco/12-Key-Kids-Ghettobluster/README.md

 # 12 Key Kids-GhettoBluster
 Arduino MP3 player for kidz.
-(Inspired by Hörbert which can only play WAV and 9 albums and has no display) No text for small kidz -> TFT to display a picture of the album.
+(Inspired by Hörbert which can only play WAV and 9 albums and has no display)

 Buttons:
 - Track Fwd
 - Track Bwd